Circumcision Benefits

 What are the circumcision benefits?

 In our experience, the best age of circumcision is in babies 1-6 weeks.
-Because an infant’s low movement facilitates local anaesthesia, sutures are usually not essential, healing is rapid, cosmetic outcome is generally excellent, and minimal expenses in this age group (from £250).
+Because an infant’s low movement facilitates local anaesthesia, sutures are usually unnecessary.
+Healing is rapid, cosmetic outcomes are generally excellent, and there are minimal expenses in this age group (from £250).
 Risks of complications of circumcision are also uncommon.

 Infant circumcision is a safe, simple, convenient and cost-effective procedure.